455 Siskiyou Boulevard

 Our motto is "Neighbors Helping Neighbors."

-The typical response between Ashland's two fire stations is divided by East and West of Mountain Avenue.
-Fire Station 1 responds West of Mountain, and Fire Station 2 responds East of Mountain.
+The typical response between Ashland's two fire stations is divided between East and West of Mountain Avenue.
+Fire Station 1 responds West of Mountain Ave, and Fire Station 2 responds East of Mountain Ave.